Essay Series

 When someone claims an AI use case matters, I increasingly want to ask three unfashionable questions.

-First: does it remove a real coordination failure, or does it merely generate more output?
-Faster content is often just faster clutter.
-If the result is more dashboards, more emails, more synthetic noise, and a slightly quicker way to annoy everyone, that is not a new operating model.
+First: does it remove a real coordination failure, or does it just generate more output?
+Faster content is often faster clutter.
+More dashboards, more emails, more synthetic noise, and a slightly quicker way to annoy everyone is not a new operating model.
 It is spam with venture funding.

-Second: does it increase the capability of small teams, local operators, and public institutions, or does it only deepen dependence on a central platform?
-A future in which every advantage flows upward is possible, but it is not the only one worth building toward.
+Second: does it increase the capability of smaller actors — small teams, local operators, public institutions — or does it deepen dependence on a central platform?
+A future in which the technology only strengthens the largest platforms is possible, but it is not the only one worth building toward.

-Third: does it return human time to judgment, responsibility, and relationship, or does it simply create a more efficient machine for monitoring people?
-If AI saves five managers but buries the remaining workers under tighter surveillance, that is not progress.
+Third: does it return human time to judgment, responsibility, and relationship, or does it just create a more efficient machine for monitoring people?
+If AI cuts five management layers but tightens the surveillance on whoever's left, that is not progress.
 It is leaner contempt.

-In the final essay, I want to step back from the systems level and talk about the human level: what a hopeful vision of the AI age should say about work, dignity, ownership, purpose, and the shape of a good life once we stop treating people mainly as labor inputs.
+But productivity is not yet a future.
+Lower coordination costs do not by themselves produce a society anyone would want to live in.
+The next essay takes that up: what a hopeful vision of the AI age should say about work, dignity, ownership, and the shape of a good life once we stop treating people mainly as labor inputs.